 Many of the products we use every day, such as cell phones, makeup, sunglasses, computers, medications and fertilizers for agriculture are made with natural gas as a feedstock.
 Natural gas is transported by pipeline or is cooled and pressurised to produce LNG, which is transported on LNG carriers.
 Economic growth, the prices of alternative energy sources, weather, temperature, climate change adaptation and mitigation measures are all factors that influence gas demand.

 Using gas instead of coal for power generation can yield considerable reductions in greenhouse gas emissions.
-Europe and the rest of the world use a lot of coal for power generation.
+Europe and the rest of the world collectively use a significant amount of coal for power generation.
 In electricity production, gas emits approximately half as much CO2 as coal.
 Replacing coal with gas in power generation can be a good measure to quickly reduce greenhouse gas emissions and improve air quality.

 Gas is also a good partner for intermittent renewable energy.
 Unlike hydroelectric power, other renewable energy sources such as sun and wind cannot be stored over time and are as such less flexible.
 In the absence of effective storage capability of energy, gas can produce power when the sun does not shine and the wind does not blow.
 As Europe is getting more and more intermittent renewable energy sources, the more Europe will need the kind of flexibility gas can provide in order to balance fluctuations in the energy supply and ensure that consumers have reliable power supply.